-If you're searching for D&I best practices, you've come to the right place.In today's rapidly evolving and globally competitive workforce, diversity wins.
+If you're looking for how to increase your diversity in the workplace, you've come to the right place.In today's rapidly evolving and globally competitive workforce, diversity wins.
 The fastest-growing businesses understand two key factors:

-- The importance of diversity in the workplace.
+- The importance of diversity and inclusion best practices in the workplace.

 - How to nurture top talent and create inclusive teams.

-The data is clear—organizations with a diverse workforce experience greater productivity, enhanced creativity, and sustained innovation.
-In short, diversity in the workplace is no longer just the right thing to do.
+The data is clear—organizations with a diverse and inclusive workforce experience greater productivity, enhanced creativity, and sustained innovation.
+In short, diversity and inclusion in the workplace is no longer just the right thing to do.
 It's now a business imperative.

-We've created this guide of diversity and inclusion best practices to help you achieve a competitive advantage with your next DEIB strategy.
+We've created this guide of diversity and inclusion best practices to help you achieve a competitive advantage with your next D&I strategy in the workplace.

 Evaluate your current team

-No diversity and inclusion strategy is complete without deciding on the winning metrics.
+No diversity and inclusion strategy in the workplace is complete without deciding on the winning metrics.
 But you can't implement a D&I plan until you understand your starting line.
 We suggest asking yourself the three following questions to get the general makeup of your workforce as it currently stands.

 - Are your diverse teammates staying or leaving?